Sh-31/Group-Activity-Recognition/README.md

 The `Hierarchical_Group_Activity_Classifier`  combines spatial feature extraction, temporal modeling, and hierarchical aggregation to provide predictions at both the individual and group levels.

 1. **Feature Extraction**:
-   - A pretrained ResNet-34 extracts spatial features from individual video frames, leveraging its robust ability to process image data.
-The output feature map is reshaped for further processing.
+   - A pretrained ResNet-34 extracts spatial features from individual video frames.
 2. **Individual-Level Classification**:
    - Extracted features are normalized (`Layer Normalization`) and passed through a Gated Recurrent Unit (GRU) to capture temporal dependencies for each bounding box across frames.
    - The temporal output is classified into individual activity classes using a fully connected network comprising multiple layers with normalization, activation, and dropout.